Lyrics/lyrics-website-generator/README.md

 This build tool compliments [lyrics.git](https://github.com/Lyrics/lyrics) to create static HTML files in `./www/`.
 The contents of that directory can then be uploaded to a server to become a fully functional lyrics website.

 ## Requirements

     sudo apt-get install sassc
     pip3 install pystache simple-http-server

+The lyrics database repository (or your fork) must exist one directory level up from this repo.

 ## Build